PX4/PX4-Devguide/en/setup/dev_env_windows.md

 + Supports all basic functionality (see instructions)
 + No virtual machine and additional operating system overhead
 + Native Windows binary execution
++ Portable (folder could be on a pen drive)

 **\-**
 - Does not support all features of the PX4 environment
-- Known issues see link to issue trakcing on the instructions page
+- Known issues see link to issue tracking on the instructions page

 ## Virtual Machine-Hosted Toolchain